 4.15.1 The Council will ordinarily require the developer to provide a financial security or an additional financial security, such as a bond or bank guarantee to 100% of the value of the obligation, where the developer seeks to postpone obligations under a Planning Agreement to a time later than the time originally specified for performance in the Planning Agreement.
-An amendment to the Planning Agreement would ordinarily be required in such circumstance makes provision for such an arrangement.
+An amendment to the Planning Agreement would ordinarily be required in such circumstances unless the Planning Agreement already makes provision for such an arrangement.